-Ever the master craftsman, Edgar Wright essentially makes a bold proclamation with the opening scene of Baby Driver.
+Ever the master craftsman, Edgar Wright makes a bold proclamation in his opening scene of Baby Driver.
 Listen closely and you can almost hear him say: “I’ll give you 5 minutes.
-When that’s done you’ll know if this movie is for you, or where the exits are located”.
+Then you’ll know if this movie is for you, or where the exits are located”.

 In just 5 feature films Wright has established himself as one of the best directors working today.
-With both critical and commercial success under his belt, it’s always impressive to see what boundaries Wright will push next .
+With both critical and commercial success under his belt, it’s always impressive to see what boundaries Wright is willing to push next .

-At the conceptual, Baby Driver sounds like a potential nightmare.
-A mish-mash of action and musical elements that recall some lost union between Walter Hill, Hal Needham, Michael Kidd and Bob Fosse.
+On the conceptual level, Baby Driver sounds like a potential nightmare.
+A mish-mash of action and musical elements that recall some long lost union between Walter Hill, Hal Needham, Michael Kidd and Bob Fosse.
 A true modern marvel, it’s the kind of film that will have Quentin Tarantino kicking himself for having not made it first.
-Surprisingly, the picture is also his most mainstream effort, at least as pertains to the story.
-This isn’t directly a big knock against the movie, as things are pared back to allow spectacle and craft to speak for itself.
+Surprisingly, it could also be labeled as his most mainstream effort, at least as it pertains to the story.
+This isn’t big knock against the movie, as things have been pared back to allow spectacle and craft to speak for itself.

-Baby (Anson Elgort) is a getaway driver who suffers from tinnitus, caused by an accident years ago.
+Baby (Anson Elgort) is a getaway driver who suffers from tinnitus, caused by an accident when he was a child.
 To counteract the ringing in his ears, he drowns out the world with music on his ever trusty iPod.
-Baby is employed by Doc (Kevin Spacey), who traditionally never works with the same team twice.
-Doc’s connections and planning, coupled with Baby’s skills behind the wheel, there’s no robbery they can’t pull off.
+He’s employed by Doc (Kevin Spacey), who, outside of Baby, traditionally never works with the same crew twice.
+Through Doc’s connections and planning, coupled with Baby’s skills behind the wheel, there’s no robbery they can’t pull off.

-Rounding out the various crews they work with are a slew of familiar faces, who each get at least one opportunity to shine.
-Two among them stand out above the rest, for good reason too, as they’re the characters who provide the film with much needed pathos and levity.
-Jamie Foxx erupts as Bats, an outspoken and flamboyant career criminal who relishes in being the wild card.
-Foxx clearly is having a ball, constantly reminding the audience why he’s been a reliable actor for the past couple decades.
-Even better served by the material is Buddy (Jon Hamm).
-Buddy is muscle and menace combined, though he takes a particular protective eye towards Baby.
+Rounding out the various thugs and lowlifes they work with, are a slew of familiar faces, each getting at least one opportunity to shine.
+Two stand out above the rest, for good reason, as they’re the characters who provide the film with much needed pathos and levity.
+Jamie Foxx erupts on screen as Bats, an outspoken and flamboyant career criminal who relishes in being “the wild card”.
+Foxx is clearly having a ball, constantly reminding the audience why he’s been a reliable actor for the past couple decades.
+He’s bested at times by Buddy (Jon Hamm), the movie’s embodiment of muscle and menace combined, who takes keeps a particularly protective eye on Baby.
 As events wear on, a new level is added to his character, potentially questioning why he lives this life, instantly becoming more dangerous in the process.

-If the film was just a simply concerned with heist after heist, it would run the risk of growing stale quite quickly.
-Thankfully Wright has a complete vision to set his film apart from the pack and in doing so creates a new sub-genre.
-The likes of which are sure to be copied and emulated to a much much lesser degree, for the next several years.
+If the film was just focused on heist after heist, it would run the risk of growing stale quite quickly.
+Thankfully Wright has a complete vision that sets his film apart from the pack and in doing so attempts to create a new sub-genre.
+It’s the kind of bold move which is sure to be copied and emulated to a much much lesser degree, for the next several years.

-Baby Driver is fueled by music.
-A propulsive soundtrack backs each scene with silence reserved for only the most important instances of development.
-That’s because everything that’s heard is an extension of Baby’s very being.
-Earbuds constantly dangling around his neck, what music he plays, the audience hears and gets a better understanding of this soft spoken, sunglasses wearing enigma.
+Baby Driver is entirely fueled by music.
+A propulsive soundtrack backs each scene.
+Silence is reserved for only the most important instances of plot development.
+That’s because everything the audience hears is an extension of Baby’s very being.
+Earbuds forever dangling around his neck, whatever music he plays, the audience hears and gets a better understanding of this soft spoken, sunglasses wearing enigma.

-When the volume gets turned up, the music infects the entire world.
+When the volume gets turned up (and it does go up to 11), the music infects the entire world.
 As guitars wail and whine, cars speed and shift in time.
-As drums pop and cymbals crash, gunfire explodes to the beat.
-Even the simple act of getting the morning coffee see’s the world transformed into a routine straight out of a Fred Astaire or Gene Kelly movie.
-Even in more intimate passages, the music binds the characters together, specially pertaining to Baby’s adopted father Joseph (CJ Jones) or budding love interest Deborah (Lily James).
+As drums pop and cymbals crash, guns fire and reload to the beat.
+Even the simple act of getting the morning coffee sees the world transformed into a routine straight out of a Fred Astaire or Gene Kelly flick.
+In more intimate passages, the music binds the characters together, specially when it pertains to Baby’s adopted father Joseph (CJ Jones) or budding love interest Deborah (Lily James).

 Baby Driver is a special treat.
-The rare cinematic experience brimming with the kind of originality and verve championed back in the 70’s.
-A passion project only attempted by the clinically insane or a technical genius, Edgar Wright’s latest lacks a wasted moment.
-Love it or hate it (which would be foolish), there’s no denying that this is on another level.
-With Baby Driver he has made a minor masterpiece, one that fires on all cylinders.
+A rare cinematic experience brimming with the kind of originality and verve championed back in the 70’s.
+A passion project only attempted by the clinically insane, or a technical genius, Edgar Wright’s latest lacks a wasted moment.
+Love it or hate it (which would be foolish), there’s no denying that his work here exists on another level.
+With Baby Driver he has made a minor masterpiece, one that constantly fires on all cylinders.